Diversity and Inclusion: A Critical Strategic Priority

-Possible long-term goals for this team may include equal gender representation or fair racial representation amongst the leadership team, supplier diversity, or investments in D&I initiatives and causes.
-Quarterly or annual goals might include expanding diversity in recruitment by sourcing new hiring channels or establishing Employee Resource Groups for underrepresented groups.
+Possible long-term goals for this team may include equal gender representation or fair racial representation amongst the leadership team, supplier diversity, or investments in D&I initiatives and priorities.
+Specifically, quarterly or annual goals might include expanding diversity in recruitment by sourcing new hiring channels or establishing Employee Resource Groups for underrepresented groups.

 Employee Resource Groups

-With the myriad of intersecting challenges facing workers on remote teams, ERGs ensure that employees have a community that supports their unique needs and personal growth.
+With any number of intersecting challenges facing workers on remote teams, ERGs ensure that employees have a community that supports their unique needs and personal growth.
 ERGs maintain communication with leadership for inclusive decision making.
-They may also provide resources for the rest of the company to better understand their community and its needs.
+Furthermore, they may also provide resources for the rest of the company to better understand their community and its needs.

-While typically self-started, company leadership can encourage and incentivize ERG creation to get them off the ground.
-Sarah Cordivano has a comprehensive guide on Starting Your Employee Resource Group on Medium that lays out specific requirements for starting an ERG.
+While typically self-started, company leadership can encourage and incentivize ERG creation to get these groups off the ground.
+Sarah Cordivano has a comprehensive guide on Starting Your Employee Resource Group that lays out specific guidance for starting an ERG.

 Let’s break down two types of ERGs essential for virtual team inclusivity.

-Identity-based ERGs are open to anyone who identifies themselves as a member of a respective group.
+Identity-based ERGs are open to anyone who identifies as part of a respective group.
 These identities may include: